FTOD/own-ptr/README.md

 // A better way to be clear that we are allocating on the heap (we are calling new) which may be not that clear in the example above auto ptr3 = OwnedPtr<Point>::newFrom(Point());

+// They can not be allocated on the heap, it is meaningless
+//auto ptr5  = new OwnedPtr<int>(&x); ERROR, OwnedPtr is not allowed to be allocated on the heap
+//auto ptr6 = new BorrowedPtr<int>(*ptr1);   ERROR, BorrowedPtr is not allowed to be allocated on the heap

 // Borrow an OwnedPtr:
 BorrowedPtr<Point> ptr5 = ptr1;
 // You can not gain ownership from BorrowedPtr;